adivijaykumar/iisc-notes/README.md

 Reading from TBs :-

-- [ ] QFT from Zee
-- [ ] Differential Geometry from Nakahara
-- [ ] Conformal Field Theory from Blumenhagen (pre-reading before Penedones' AdS/CFT)
+- [ ] Conformal Field Theory from Joshua Qualls' Notes
 - [ ] Gravity and Strings by Ortin

 Good Physicist? :-